PaulKMandal/huggingface-dino/README.md

-# DINO implementation for Huggingface
+# A Huggingface Compatible Distillation with No Labels Implementation

 Running **main-hf.py** will train a Huggingface ViT model using DINO.